SmartJSONEditor/ExtendingCore/Python wrapper generator/README.md

 * *AKSynth.swift*: Top-level *AKPolyphonicNode*-derived class, based on *templates/AKNode.swift*

 These are almost identical to the existing files in *AudioKit/AudioKit/Common/Nodes/Generators/Polysynths/Synth*, except for one spot in the generated *AKSynthAudioUnit.swift* where an extra comma is generated (too much work to fix this in the template), and several spots marked with *TODO* comments.

-The idea of all this is to provide a basis for additional polysynth nodes based on C++ code in AudioKit Core and/or additional code written in a similar fashion.